MahjongPantheon/pantheon/README.md

 To deploy pantheon on your own VPS or personal environment on production mode:

-1. Make sure you have Docker, Docker-compose, GNU Make and PHP8+ installed on your system.
+1. Make sure you have Docker (with compose plugin), GNU Make and PHP8+ installed on your system.
 2. Create new environment config file in `Common/envs/` folder.
 There are examples inside.
 If you just want to build pantheon in production mode locally, use `prebuiltlocal.env` file.
 3. Fill new environment file with proper values, mostly it's about hosts, where you want the services to be accessible from the outer internet.
 Please note: setting up Nginx or any other reverse proxy is your responsibility.
 You may refer to `nginx-reverse-proxy.example.conf` file for basic nginx setup and use `prebuilt.reverse-proxy.env` environment config as a reference.
 4. Set up your reverse proxy, add SSL certificates (optionally).
 Point your reverse proxy entry points to following ports: